1. Technical introduction

 HDO has the following strengths:

-- By linking the ligand to the carrier strand, it is possible to selectively deliver the active strand to the diseased site, so that high efficacy can be obtained.
+• By linking the ligand to the carrier strand, it is possible to selectively deliver the antisense strand to the diseased site through the binding between this ligand and the receptor expressed on the cell surfaces, so that high efficacy can be obtained.

 2. Business Introduction